-The Pixel 2 is arguably the best camera experience on Android with Google achieving with software what others require hardware to do.
+The Pixel 2 is arguably the best camera experience on Android with

 One of these features is the Pixel 2‘s Portrait Mode which identifies a subject and then blurs the surrounding background to provide focus on that subject.
 Google is using semantic image segmentation to achieve this, which is essentially analyzing each pixel in a picture and categorizing it as a person or sky, for example.
 By applying an identification to each pixel, the software knows exactly what the subject is and therefore which pixels to blur out.